groksrc/tablex/README.md

 * Relationships are not supported, but could probably be added by someone who is interested (my existing database is from rails and there are no foreign keys).
 * I was primarily concerned with creating a starting point for schema files of a large database, not getting them perfect.
 Edit the files as you see fit.
+* I have experimented with [Vuetify.js](vuetifyjs.com) for the front end.
+(Experiment inception, I know right).
+There is a little quirk where the left nav will disappear if your window is sized too small which I am not interested to fix.